ShaharBenIshay/Song-Lyrics-Generator-LSTM/README.md

 -	Concatenate Features layer – this layer is only defined in the forward pass.
 Its purpose is to add to the embedding layer, which consists of the features for the lyrics, the features that were extracted for the melodies, either of type T1 or T2 (the type affects the input size).
 -	In the forward pass of Model #2, after the embedding layer, the concatenation layer concatenates the melodies features to the embedding layer, and then the concatenation layer passes to the LSTM layer and so on, like in Model #1.

-## Experiments:
+## Experiments & Results:
 In this part, we focused on running multiple experiments to explore our models’ performance.
-We used different values for the following parameters in our experiments:
+We used different values for the following parameters in our experimenExperimentsts:

 <img width="439" alt="image" src="https://github.com/ShaharBenIshay/Song-Lyrics-Generator-LSTM/assets/93884611/046e7fea-a542-45e2-b5a4-8b97bba9384b">